Savio Vega: Universal Wrestling Association (1986)

-Early career (1987-1993)
+Capitol Sports Promotions (1987–1991)

+Early championship reigns (1987–1989)

-Rivera was born and raised in Vega Alta, Puerto Rico.
-He was connected to the wrestling business while working as a security guard at World Wrestling Council live shows.
-After graduating from high school, he went to Miami, Florida, where he tried out for the WWF.
-He was accepted and sent back to Puerto Rico to wrestle for the World Wrestling Council as "TNT", adopting a gimmick based on his martial arts background and featuring several elements from stereotypical Hispanic gimmicks.
-He was managed by "El Profe" Ángel Pantoja Rivera, and first feuded with Chicky Starr.
-He won his first championship, the WWC North American Heavyweight Championship, on May 2, 1987, by defeating Miguel Pérez.
-On July 11, he became a dual champion, winning the WWC World Tag Team Championship with Mr. Pogo and holding it for nineteen days.
-To close the year, he teamed up with Abdullah the Butcher in All Japan Pro Wrestling, losing to Hiroshi Wajima and Giant Baba.
-He also wrestled early in his career at Mid-South Wrestling as the masked El Corsario.
+After a few exploits in various promotions, Rivera went to Miami, Florida, where he tried out for the World Wrestling Federation (WWF).
+He was accepted and sent back to Puerto Rico to wrestle for the Capitol Sports Promotions (CSP) as "TNT", adopting a Heel character based on his martial arts background and featuring several elements from stereotypical Hispanic gimmicks.
+He was managed by "El Profe" Ángel Pantoja Rivera.
+TNT made his CSP debut on May 2, 1987, by defeating Miguel Pérez to win the North American Heavyweight Championship, his first professional wrestling championship.
+On July 11, he became a dual champion, winning the World Tag Team Championship with Mr. Pogo by defeating The Youngbloods (Chris and Mark) and holding it for nineteen days, before losing it back to Youngbloods.
+TNT would then begin feuding with Pogo, defeating him in a match at Aniversario on September 20.